etnorth/Crystallographic-Reality/README.md

           - Add a tag to the GameObject when Instantiating (if possible?)
     - [ ] Stick
       - Algorithm to create sticks (heavy work)
-      - pdb instead of xyz?? (easier, but requires re-structuring code)
+      - pdb has sticks.
+Use pdb instead of xyz?? (easier, but requires making a ConvertCiftoPDB and ReadPDB function)
-  - [ ] Unit Cell grid
+  - [x] Unit Cell grid
     - Can scale down cylinders to rods (0.05,1,0.05) and place them according to Cell_length (and angle eventually) Create a prefab with scaling (and shader?), and Instantiate in CreateCell)() function
 - [ ] Create a functioning player, with working hands